-How to Survive Thanksgiving (and the Holiday Season): A guide to keep in your back pocket
+How to survive Thanksgiving (and the Holiday Season): A guide to keep in your back pocket

-So you’re driving over to the in-laws house for Thanksgiving.
+So you’re driving over to the in-laws’ house for Thanksgiving.
 In the back of your mind are hopeful and idealistic images of a warm turkey, stuffing, and potatoes, coupled with such pleasant family conversation that you stop for a moment and reflect gratefully on your life.
 But as you reel in closer to your destination, another not-so-pleasant feeling emerges.

 You begin to recognize this Thanksgiving is no Thomas Kinkade cottage, but a very real and very complicated family event that pulls you in like the tractor beam of the Death Star.
+So how do you survive Thanksgiving?

 For many of us, the warm feelings of the holiday season have become paired with complicated family dynamics that leave us feeling more empty than full.
-How are we to enter in to this season with gratitude and joy, while at the same time navigating a family environment that can drudge up so much within us?
+How are we to enter into this season with gratitude and joy, while at the same time navigating a family environment that can drudge up so much within us?

 The holiday season is one of the worst for mental health.
 Being around family does several things.
 Because a family is a system of interactions, with roles, expectations, and almost ritual behavior, it can have the tendency to snap us into a role within the system.
 Family also primes us to reflect upon our own childhood, which can be a source of deep pain.
 So what can we do?
 I want to give you some quick tips that will help you live from a place of gratitude and joy in the middle of complicated family affairs this holiday season.